Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 It means your body hasn’t felt safe enough to rest before.

-• “Why now, when things are more stable?”
+“Why now, when things are actually more stable?”

-Often, anxiety shows up after things slow down or life becomes more stable — not during the chaos.
+Often, anxiety shows up after things slow down, not during the chaos.

-When you’ve spent years surviving, your body stays in go-mode.
+When you’ve been in survival mode, your body stays in “go” mode.

-When survival isn’t required anymore, everything you pushed down has room to surface.
+When things finally settle, everything you pushed down has room to surface.

 This doesn’t mean you’re getting worse.

-It often means your system finally feels safe enough to be honest.
+It often means your body finally has space to process.

-This is another question we hear all the time.
+This is another question people ask all the time.

 • Is this anxiety or stress?